AndyIbanez/andyibanez-com/content/posts/introduction-to-unstructured-concurrency-in-swift.md

 We have actually done this before, and this time we will explain `Task {}` blocks in depth.
 Recall when we began talking about `async/await`, we mentioned that when you need to `await` on a task, you need to be within an `async` context.
 If you are inside a function that has `async` in the signature, then you are fine, and you can `await` without doing anything special.

-The problem is that throughout Apple's SDKs, they weren't designed to support concurrency from the beginning.
+The problem is that Apple's SDKs were not designed to support concurrency from the beginning.
 Take `UIKit` as an example.
-None of the methods that are part of the lifestyle of a view controller are marked as `async`, such as `viewDidAppear`.
+None of the methods that are part of the lifecycle of a view controller are marked as `async`, such as `viewDidAppear`.
 If you need to perform concurrency or simply `await` on an `async` task, you can't, unless you use a `Task` block.

 We actually did this when we talked about [Understanding async/await in Swift](https://www.andyibanez.com/posts/understanding-async-await-in-swift/).
 In case you didn't read the original article, by the end of it we ended up with code like this: